Patrick Chinnery: Leadership

 Chinnery was Director of the National Institute for Health Research (NIHR) Newcastle Biomedical Research Centre from 2008 to 2015, leading a doubling of funding.
 Since 2012 he has been co-chair of the NIHR Rare Diseases Translational Research Collaboration, then the NIHR BioResource with John Bradley.

 In 2010 he was appointed Director of the Institute of Genetic Medicine at Newcastle University.
 In 2015 he moved to the University of Cambridge as Professor of Neurology and Head of the Department of Clinical Neurosciences.

-In 2018 Chinnery became Clinical Director of the Medical Research Council within UK Research and Innovation, where is he responsible for clinical translational research programmes.
+In 2018 he became Clinical Director of the Medical Research Council within UK Research and Innovation, where is he was responsible for clinical translational research programmes.

 He has advised to two UK Government Chief Medical Advisors, and ministers and Secretaries of State within the Department of Health and Social Care and the Department of Business Energy and Industrial Strategy.
 In 2020 he was appointed National Core Study Lead for COVID-19 therapeutics by the UK Government Chief Scientific Advisor Sir Patrick Vallance.
 In 2020 he was asked by UK Government Chief Medical Advisor Professor Chris Whitty to established and chair the UK COVID-19 Therapeutics Advisory Panel (UK-CTAP) which recommended drugs into the UK national clinical trial platforms.

-Awards and honours
+Awards and honors

 Chinnery was awarded several prizes as a training neurologist and researcher, twice being awarded the Charles Symonds Prize by the Association of British Neurologists (1997, 2002).
 In 2009 he was the youngest elected member of the Academy of Medical Sciences, who awarded him the Foulkes Foundation Medal in 2011.
 He has been a Fellow of the Royal College of Physicians since 2006, and a Fellow of the Royal College of Pathologists since 2007.
 In 2010 he became a NIHR Senior Investigator (now emeritus), and is a corresponding member of the American Neurological Association.
 In 2022 he was awarded the Galen Medal by the Worshipful Society of Apothecaries.

-Personal life

-Chinnery is married to Rachel Chinnery (m.1991) with 4 children: 3 daughters and one son.
-He also has 1 labrador named Ralph.
+He was elected a Fellow of the Royal Society in 2024.